anthares101/write-ups-page/docs/HackTheBox/Giddy.md

 In the `/remote` directory we have a login to connect to a Powershell session (Handy if we get valid credentials) and in the `/mvc` directory we can see what looks like a shop or something like that.

 The shop allows to check the producs per category using an URL parameter.
-This parameter (Called `ProductSubCategoryId`) is SQL injectable:
+This parameter, called `ProductSubCategoryId`, is SQL injectable:

 ```
 http://10.10.10.104/mvc/Product.aspx?ProductSubCategoryId=18 or 1=1